maxtyson123/MaxOS/docs/Styles/Coding Style.md

 Curly braces may only be omitted from `if`/`else`/`for`/`while`/etc. statement blocks if the body is a single line.

-Additionally, if any body of a connected if/else statement requires curly braces according to this rule, all of them do.
+Additionally, if anybody of a connected if/else statement requires curly braces according to this rule, all of them do.

 ###### Right:
 ```cpp